Date API is cumbersome to use. Hence, it’s best to rely on a library for anything related to dates. Popular libraries include:

 Date time formats: are date formats followed by time formats.

-Z – time zones relative to UTC:
+Z (which is UTC+0), we can also specify time offsets relative to UTC:

 A time value represents a date via the number of milliseconds since 1 January 1970 00:00:00 UTC.